Efficiency-of-RELAX/CYP8B1/README.md

 ---
 ### Objective :

 The presence of gaps can lead to several problems and ambiguities in assembly or alignment and hence the downstream analysis.
 These could lead to misinterpretation of the biology of data we are analyzing.
-As a matter of fact, here we try to analyze how the presence of gaps affect a prticular downstream analysis - inference of strength of Natural Selection.
+As a matter of fact, here we try to analyze how the presence of gaps affect a particular downstream analysis - inference of strength of Natural Selection.

 Two approaches to do this: